TH3Eimis/TH3Eimis.github.io/projects/tt_web.md

   - CSS
   - MySQL
   - Flask
-summary: "Design and Create a Tournament "
+summary: "Design and Create a Tournament web application that would allow staff to upload tennis tournament data and individual match results from an ongoing or completed tennis match/tournament.
+The system automatically allocates points based on user-defined targets, stores and retrieves game data from a MySQL database, and displays an automatically generated tournament bracket."
 ---
 **Project Description:**
-A web application that allows users to upload tennis tournament data and individual match results.
+The project goal was to create a simple web application which allows staff to upload tennis tournament data --from an ongoing or completed tennis match/tournament.
 The system automatically allocates points based on user-defined targets, stores and retrieves game data from a MySQL database, and displays an automatically generated tournament bracket.

 **Key Features:**
 - **Data Upload:** Allows users to upload tennis tournament data and match results for individual players.
 [Figure 1]
 - **Automated Points Allocation:** Automatically allocates points to players based on targets set by the shareholder (user).
 [Figure 2]
 - **Database Integration:** Stores and retrieves game data using a MySQL database, ensuring data persistence and accessibility.
-[Figure 3]
+[Figure 2]
 - **Tournament Bracket Display:** Automatically generates and displays a tournament bracket based on the uploaded data.
-[Figure 4]
+[Figure 3]

 **Technologies Used:**
 - Frontend: HTML, CSS, JavaScript